marcellodebernardi/adversarial-csprng/readme.md

 The test does not prescribe any specific criteria for global judgement about the randomness of a sequence.

+### Extended Next-Bit Test
+Lavasani and Eghlidos provide a formal definition of an *Extended Next Bit Test*, and a proof of its equivalence to the Next Bit Test.

 ## 5 - Architecture of this Project
 This section will outline the overall architecture of the implementation.